-2.2 | Board Policy 3.27 CopyrightsBoard Policy 3.27 provides guidance related to the use of copyrighted works to further
+2.2 | Board Policy 3.27 Copyrights

+Board Policy 3.27 provides guidance related to the use of copyrighted works to further teaching, research, and public service at Minnesota State colleges and universities.

 Employees and students should refrain from using copyrighted works as prompts (in whole or in part) when using generative AI services, except in circumstances where express permission is provided from the copyright holder, or alternatively, a clear application of fair use or the TEACH Act is present.